jjlind/jjlind.github.io/GitHints.md

     git checkout -b excercises-6-2-1        <-- Creates a new branch for excercises.

+See below!

     git checkout master                     <-- Switches back to main branch; the trunk.

     git branch -d excercises-6-2-1          <-- Remove the branch and forget about the changes.

+NB!
+The above isn't sufficient.
+My guess is a commit is needed before switching to master.